 Everything starts with the creation of an app on the Twixl platform.
 This article explains the ins and outs.

-When you add a new Twixl app on the Twixl platform, you can choose between several "templates" to get you started.
+When you add a Twixl app on the Twixl test platform for the first time, you can choose between several "templates" to get you started.
 For more info about each of these templates, see: Getting Started & Sample Apps

 The next thing to select, is the Application Mode.
 The idea is that you start with a